Skip to main content

 Access to Government Benefits

 LPRs are eligible to enjoy a wide range of government benefits.
-Included among them are education, social programs, and healthcare services.
+Included among them are education, social programs, public benefits, and healthcare services.
 The status change will allow you to better integrate into society and take advantage of various opportunities.

 Employment Opportunities